levuka-schreck/proposals-walrus/decentralized-crm-proposal.md

 The Decentralized CRM represents a **flagship application** for the Sui ecosystem, demonstrating the power of combining Sui, Seal, Walrus, SuiNS, and ZkLogin into a cohesive, privacy-preserving platform.
 This project addresses a genuine market need—Web3 teams currently have no native solution for managing community relationships with the data sovereignty and composability they expect.

-At an estimated **$261K-301K** and **16-22 weeks**, this is a significant undertaking comparable to our Infrastructure Marketplace proposal.
-The investment is justified by the complexity of multi-protocol integration and the importance of getting encryption and access control right.

 ---

 <p align="center">